Harlem Shuffle (novel)

 Harlem Shuffle is a 2021 novel by American novelist Colson Whitehead.
 It is the follow-up to Whitehead's 2019 novel The Nickel Boys, which earned him his second Pulitzer Prize for Fiction.
 It is a work of crime fiction and a family saga that takes place in Harlem between 1959 and 1964.
 It was published by Doubleday on September 14, 2021.

-A sequel titled Crook Manifesto will be published in July 2023.
+A sequel entitled Crook Manifesto was published in July 2023.

 Synopsis

 In 1959, Ray Carney lives in Harlem with his wife Elizabeth, with whom he is expecting a second child.
 Although descending from a criminal family, Ray makes his living working as an upstanding furniture salesman on 125th Street.
 However, he occasionally fences stolen goods through his furniture store, including those from his cousin Freddie.
 Whereas Ray has steered his way toward an honest living, Freddie is descending into Harlem's criminal underworld.
 Freddie orchestrates a robbery of the Hotel Theresa with his associates and volunteers Ray to fence what is stolen.
 The heist goes wrong and a cast of criminal figures enter Ray's life, forcing him into a personal struggle between aspects of his fractured self.
-The novel is divided in three parts and covers three separate capers, set in 1959, 1961 and 1964.
+The novel is divided in three parts and covers three separate capers, set in 1959, 1961, and 1964.
 It culminates with the Harlem riot of 1964.